dhis2/dhis2-docs-implementation/content/lmis/monthly-stock-reporting.md

 ![](image-65.png)

->**51 MSR - Coefficient of Variation x 10 - Distric - Bar chart**
+>**51 MSR - Coefficient of Variation x 10 - Distric - Column chart**
 >
->**Visualization type**: select "Bar"
+>**Visualization type**: select "Stacked bar"
->**Name \(*)**: "MSR - Coefficient of Variation x 10 - Column chart"
+>**Name \(*)**: "MSR - Coefficient of Variation x 10 - Stacked bar chart"
 >**Description** "MSR DV 51 - Monthly Stock Reporting / Stock distribution / Coefficient of Variation x 10 / Last month / District / By item / Column chart
-This report provides the coefficient of variation (standard deviation of stock distribution divided by the average stock distribution) which is based on the previous six months as a group of column charts for each of the twelve months by healt facility in the district.
+This report provides the coefficient of variation (standard deviation of stock distribution divided by the average stock distribution) which is based on the previous six months as a group of column charts for each of the twelve months by health facility in the district.
 Since decimals cannot be displayed in this report the result of the actual calculation is multiplied by 10 and rounded to the next integer."
 >>**Series**
 >>>**YOUR DIMENIONS**
 >>>>**Name**: "Monthly stock report"